smithmphs/golfCourseMachineLearningChallenge/README.md

   <img src='diagram.jpg'>
 </p>

-As stated earlier, if you accept the premise that distress is a surrogate for grain, then this affords an opportunity to classify pictures of turf around golf course holes as to their grain.
+As stated earlier, if you accept the premise that distress is a surrogate for grain, then this affords an easy way to classify pictures of turf around golf course holes as to their grain.
 Utilizing such a set of classified pictures, somebody with AI skills could train a neural network to call grain on an ad hoc basis.
 Generating such a set is the goal of this project.
 So, the next time you play golf, take some pictures and send them our way.
 Thanks.